nathanlane/industrialpolicyclass/README.md

 ## Office Hours, Communication, & Advising.

 __E-Mail__ - It always helps to refer to the module in the header of your mail (__"Industrial Policy Class..."__).

-I do my best to answer e-mails promptly, but if for some reason you do not get a response, just nudge me.
-Especially with remote teaching, it's (sadly) not uncommon for things to fall through the cracks.
+I do my best to answer e-mails quickly.
+If for some reason you do not get a response, just nudge me.
+Especially with remote teaching, it's not uncommon for things to fall through the cracks.

-__Office Hours__  -  I will hold regular teaching office hours each week.
+__Office Hours__  -  I usually hold regular teaching office hours each week.
 You do not need an appointment to see me during offce hours.
-Just come by and knock.
-If I am with another student, you may have to wait momentarily.
-Offce hours are intended for relatively short questions and interactions.
-For extended discussions, please email me for an appointment.

-For convenience, office hours will be held at my Merton College office (_Fellows Quad, Staircase 4, Room 4.8_), around the corner from the Exam School lectures.
-I figure this is easier and more accessible than my office in the economics department.
-My college office is located on the Merton College grounds, Staircase 4, Office 4.8. _Given the UK government is radically determined to keep the pandemic burning, it may be that office hours will just be Zoom hours_, in which case these issues are moot.
-I will post the Zoom link accordingly here and on Canvas.
+Where these would usually happen in my Merton College office, I will schedule regular Zoom drop-in sessions for this.

+You can also schedule individual Zoom meetings with me for more extensive discussions.
+Just email me.

 ### Office Hours Hilary Term

-Location:  Merton College, Office 4.8, Fellows Quad, Staircase 4.
+Location: now to be held on Zoom or MS Teams.

 - Week 6 - Thursday, 5:00 PM - 6:00 PM
 - Week 7 - Thursday, 5:00 PM - 6:00 PM